Atipik/Hoa-WebSocket-Bundle/README.md

 Hoa/Websocket allows you to override node class to add your own data.

+Of course, this bundle allow you to specify which class to use:

 - Create a node class which extends `Hoa\Websocket\Node`:

 ```php